-Well, we could play off all the Spades, then the Hearts and then the \A; that would work.
+Well, we could play off all the Spades, then the Hearts and then the A; that would work.
 However, best practice is to play on trumps first - just enough rounds to extract the opponents' cards in the suit.
-This process is called "drawing trumps" (or "pulling trumps" or a few other metaphors you will meet later).
+This process is called "drawing trumps" (or "pulling trumps" or a few other idioms you will meet later).
 This involves counting trumps as they are played.

-Counting trumps is an essential part of the game as declarer - we can't escape it.
-Here we have ten trumps (between dummy and the closed hand) so the opponents have three.
+Counting trumps is an essential part of the game as declarer - you can't escape it.
+Here we have ten trumps (you have to add up the total between dummy and declarer) so the opponents have three.
 These three trumps will "split" 2-1 or 3-0.
 When we cash the A K and both follow to the first round it is clear that trumps are 2-1 (they can't be 3-0!)
 So after two Spades have been cashed all of the opponents' trumps have been drawn.
 Now it is quite safe to play off three rounds of Hearts and the A.